 About the Contributors

-Elayna Hayden is a sophomore at Crown Point High School.
-This is Hayden’s second year on the Excalibur staff.
-Hayden’s love for journalism started when she was in 5th grade.
+Elayna Hayden is a junior at Crown Point High School.
+This is Hayden’s third year on the Excalibur staff.
+Hayden’s love for journalism started when she was in the 5th grade.
 Hayden’s writing skills have progressed immensely throughout the years, and she even writes short stories in her free time.
 Hayden also enjoys taking pictures of wildlife whenever she is in a new place.
-Hayden is involved in Student Council and Key Club at the high school.
-Hayden’s goal is to study environmental and marine science in college, and she hopes to enter a career where she can care for and help the environment in any way she can.
+Hayden is involved in the National Honor Society and does peer tutoring at the high school.
+Hayden’s goal is to study environmental and wildlife conservation in college, and she hopes to enter a career where she can care for and help the environment in any way she can.